-After completion of the standard therapy phase, subjects will be trained on the system and transition to the hybrid closed-loop phase initiating treatment with the Omnipod HorizonTM System.

-Clinical site staff will receive alerts through a remote monitoring system during the hybrid closed-loop phase.
+After completion of Phase 1 (the standard therapy phase), subjects will be trained on the system and transition to Phase 2 (13-week hybrid closed-loop phase) initiating treatment with the Omnipod HorizonTM System.
+Subjects in each cohort will participate in prescribed challenges during any consecutive 5-days of the 13-week hybrid closed-loop phase.
+Phase 2 will be followed by a 12-month hybrid closed-loop phase (Phase 3).

-For the hybrid closed-loop phase, subjects will be divided into two groups: